Alpine skiing at the 2010 Winter Olympics: Demographics

 As of 28 February 2010, there were 309 athletes listed as competitors in alpine skiing at the Games, representing 71 countries.

 The youngest alpine skier in the 2010 Olympic Games was Ghassan Achi of Lebanon, age 16 at the time of competition (born 28 July 1993).
 The oldest was Hubertus von Hohenlohe of Mexico, age 51 (born 2 February 1959).

 Competing nations

-The following nations have entered the following number of alpine skiers.
+The following nations entered the following number of alpine skiers.